fastrgv/RufasGate/README.md

 ## Running rufasgate:

-Unzip the archive, The proper command to extract the archive and maintain the directory structure is "7z x filename".
+Unzip the archive, The proper command to extract the archive and maintain the directory structure is
+ * 7z x filename

-open a commandline terminal, and cd to the install directory.
+Open a commandline terminal, and cd to the install directory.

+Linux users should type
+ * rufasgate_gnu

-Linux users should type "rufasgate_gnu" to start the game.
+to start the game.
 Note that you can also run the windows version on linux if you have wine thusly:
   * wine rufasgate.exe

-Windows users type "rufasgate.exe".
+Windows users type

+ * rufasgate.exe

+Similarly, OSX users may type

+ * rufasgate_osx

-Similarly, OSX users may type "rufasgate_osx", or navigate to the installation directory in Finder and clicking the "rufasgate.app" icon named "rufasgate".
+or navigate to the installation directory in Finder and clicking the "rufasgate.app" icon named "rufasgate".